 All documents must be the originals, copies will not be accepted.
 It is your responsibility to ensure you have the correct papers, failure to do so may result in the cancellation of the wedding for which we cannot be held liable.

-It is possible for people from countries other than the UK and Ireland to marry in Cyprus, and every year we arrange weddings for couples from a wide range of different countries including Russia, Ukraine, Lithuania, Lebanon, Israel, Poland, Czech Republic, USA and many others.
-The paperwork requirements for each individual country do differ, and documents from non Greek or English speaking countries will have to be translated into English by a certified translator.
+It is possible for people from countries other than the UK and Ireland to marry in Cyprus.
+Every year we arrange weddings for couples from a wide range of different countries including Russia, Ukraine, Lithuania, Lebanon, Portugal, Nigeria, Israel, Poland, Germany, Czech Republic, USA, Canada and others.
+The paperwork requirements for each individual country do differ, and documents from non Greek or English speaking countries must be translated into English by a certified translator.
 Please contact us for full details.

 You must bring all the original documents with you as copies will not be accepted by the Town Halls.
 It is a good idea to carry these documents with you on the plane, to minimise the risk of them going astray.
-It is your responsibility to ensure that you have the correct legal paperwork with you, If you fail to bring it the marriage may not take place and we can’t be held responsible for this.
+It is your responsibility to ensure that you have the correct legal paperwork with you.
+If you fail to bring it the marriage may not take place and we can’t be held responsible for this.